Cvio/flkm-project/00-contracts/token/knc-roadmap.md

     - Implement a liquidity pool mechanism.
     - Distribute fees and rewards to liquidity providers.

+### Feature 3: Reputation NFTs (New)

+- **User Story 1:** As a user, I want to receive Reputation NFTs that change as my reputation levels increase within the ecosystem.
+  - **Tasks:**
+    - Create a Reputation NFT contract that interacts with the KnowledgeExchangeContract.
+    - Mint or alter NFTs based on a user's reputation level.

 ## Epic 3: Security and Auditing

 ### Feature 1: Security Audit